jamieweb/bthub5-devicelist/README.md

 The output of this script could be put into an email and sent in order to be notified whenever a new device connects to your home network.

-You could also use it with the notify-send command if your Linux desktop supports it.
+You could also use it with the notify-send (or equivalent) command on your Linux desktop.

-Or just use it to keep a log of devices that connect to your network.
+Or write the output to a file to keep a log of devices that connect to your network.